lambda-feedback/user-documentation/docs/advanced/evaluation_functions/quickstart.md

 ## Getting Setup for Development

+!!! info "These steps are for Python functions"
+    They assume a function created from the Python boilerplate.
+The concepts (config, deploy pipeline, µEd registration) are the same for every language, but the file layout and local commands in steps 3–4 are Python-specific — for other languages follow [Other Languages](alternate_languages.md) and the chosen boilerplate's `README.md`.

 1. Get the code on your local machine (Using github desktop or the `git` cli)
 	- For new functions: create a new repository from the [`evaluation-function-boilerplate-python`](https://github.com/lambda-feedback/evaluation-function-boilerplate-python) template via *Use this template*, choosing the `Lambda Feedback` organisation as the owner. **Make sure the new repository is set to public (it needs access to organisation secrets)**.
 Boilerplates for other languages also exist — [`evaluation-function-boilerplate-wolfram`](https://github.com/lambda-feedback/evaluation-function-boilerplate-wolfram) and [`evaluation-function-boilerplate-lean`](https://github.com/lambda-feedback/evaluation-function-boilerplate-lean); see [Other Languages](alternate_languages.md).
 	- For existing functions: please make your changes on a new separate branch